japinell/KU-CBC-Project-3-WMS/README.md

 ## Mock-Up

-The following images portray the look and feel of the deployed application.
+The following images portray the look and feel of the deployed application in Heroku.

 ### Login Page